 Other advanced 3D printing materials similarly allow the digitization of heretofore analog processes.
 High-temperature resins can be used in low-pressure plastic injection molding and can even be used to cast soft metals like pewter.
 Although molding quality might not match that of hard tooling, 3D printed molds satisfy a crucial need in small- and medium-run production where the cost of tooling might not otherwise be recoverable.

-SLA, SLS, and FDM parts can be used to fabricate jigs and fixtures for industrial production lines, replacing costly machining processes.
+SLA, SLS, and FDM parts can be used to fabricate jigs and fixtures for industrial production lines, replacing costly subtractive manufacturing processes, such as machining.
 PEEK, ULTEM, and reinforced engineering thermoplastics for FDM provide improved mechanical properties and temperature resistance to replace even metal parts.
 And new ceramic SLA materials promise to deliver exceptional heat resistance and inert chemical interaction.

 Improving Economics for Manufacturing